simplelogica/nice_logger/README.md

 # nice_logger

 *Nice Logger* improves default Drupal logging by using a logfile instead the database as logging backend and by providing a much more concise and expressive interface over [Drupal watchdog](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog/7).
+It can also integrate with [Rollbar](https://rollbar.com/) to automatically report warnings and errors.

 ## Installing